saibotsivad/smartstrap/site/content/howto.md

 items inside the template.
 Check it out in the code, and have a look at the [demo][demo] to see it in action.

+If you really need to, you can fiddle with the [menu][menu] settings, but it should be basically auto-magical!

 [demo]: http://smarkdown.tobiaslabs.com "Demo of this site in use"
+[menu]: ./howto/menu "Menu settings"